Meet our friendly team of Oral Health Therapists

 Oral Health Therapists (OHTs) are dual qualified clinicians.
 They have undergone specific university training as dental hygienists and therapists.

-Their primary focus is prevention and they work alongside dentists to optimize your oral health.
+Their primary focus is prevention and they work in conjunction with dentists to optimise your oral health.

 They are able to perform the following procedures:

--Health Promotion: you may see one of the OHTs at your schools, maternal health classes, special needs or senior centers talking about how to take care of your teeth, gums and mouth.
+Health Promotion: you may see one of the OHTs at your schools, maternal health classes, special needs or senior centres talking about how to take care of your teeth, gums and mouth.

 If you have any other questions regarding any of the information, please don’t hesitate to ask one of our friendly staff members on 03 9598 0033